 Anthony, De'von, Phil and Jun remained committed to capturing each story with a consistent aesthetic, while still adapting to the unique personalities and terrain.
 From lush fields and snow-covered greenhouses to factory floors and intimate home offices, the team used a variety of cinematic tools to preserve the romance and grit of working on a farm.
 Slow-motion shots show dedication to craft.
 Long close-ups expose the state-of-the-art equipment.
 And drone photography reveals breathtaking scale.

 You Reap What You Sow

 Every episode exists as its own case study in supporting family-owned, rural farms.
 Collectively, the series shows an industry's impact on strengthening local economies, providing new and challenging jobs and helping the overall success of American agriculture.
 This content not only remains one of the most tangible components of FCC's identity, but it is also recut and repurposed to service its legislative efforts in Washington, DC -- to advocate for key policies that strengthen rural America and its cooperative businesses.

-Susy is a senior account director and also a bit of a sales ninja with experience in a variety of industries from Florida Real Estate to the On-line Advertising arena.
+Susy is a vice president of business development and also a bit of a sales ninja with experience in a variety of industries from Florida Real Estate to the On-line Advertising arena.

 Sarah is as passionate about her love of television and video as she is about her love of sandwiches, which is to say – quite passionate.

 Under his calm exterior, Anthony is simmering with big ideas and a bottomless reserve of the latest industry trends.

 James specializes in exploring new avenues, and who knows, together you may even end up off the map.